LassePSH/portfolio/_posts/2022-05-01-hate-speech.md

 MultiSWAG is a deep ensemble extension of SWAG [^2].
 Ensemble learning combines several individual models to obtain better generalization performance by leveraging the diversity of multiple predictions.
 By training multiple models and sampling from each of their weight distributions, MultiSWAG explores a broader portion of the weight space compared to traditional SWAG.
 This increased exploration helps capture a wider range of possible solutions, improving uncertainty estimates and reducing overfitting.
 As a result, MultiSWAG offers a more robust and accurate representation of model uncertainty, leading to better performance on unseen data.

 # The Model
-The model uses a pretranined-ELECTRA basemodel and a single dense layer with dropout and a prediction layer followed by a softmax function.
+The model uses a pretrained ELECTRA base model and a single dense layer with dropout and a prediction layer followed by a softmax function.
 The data have been split into $$60 \%$$, $$30 \%$$ and $$10 \%$$ for training, testing and validation.

 ## Training